Nick-Huettl/Active-Directory-Security/README.md

 ### Additional Add-Ons for Splunk

-To improve log parsing and field extraction, I installed the Splunk and Sysmon add-ons for Microsoft Windows.
+To improve log parsing and field extraction, I installed the Splunk Add-On for Microsoft Windows and the Sysmon Add-On.

 This helps normalize logs and extract useful fields like process names, command lines, and user accounts, making it easier to search, analyze, and build detection rules.